HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/components.md

     | **icon-end** | Represents the ending icon of the input field.
 It is used when the `iconEndUrl` property is provided. |
     | **icon-end-with-label** | Represents the ending icon of the input field when a label is also present.
 It is applied in addition to the `icon-end` part. |

-- **dx-item-type-avatar:** The component is a custom web component that displays an avatar representing a specific item type.
+- **dx-item-type-avatar:** This component is a custom web component that displays a predefined avatar representing a specific item type.
 It supports both icon-based and image-based avatars, automatically selecting the appropriate icon and color based on the provided item type.

     | **Properties** | **type** | **Description** | **Default** |
     | -------------- | ---------| -----------------------------------------------------------------------|--------------|